-The municipality has a refuse collection schedule used for the collection of waste in all three nodal points, refuse removal is rendered to 12 190 households out of a total of 14 877 households with a backlog of 1 687 households.
-(Stats source: Dipaleseng Local Municipality Our own data)
+The municipality has a refuse collection schedule used for the collection of waste in all three nodal points, refuse removal is rendered to 12 190 households.

 The municipality has had a significant increase in the number of households, of new developments, that receive refuse removal services.
 The number of households that do not receive refuse removal service are informal settlements mainly in Nthoroane location but means have been put in place to ensure that waste is collected in those areas (informal settlements) with no proper road access, put their refuse along the main roads on collection days for collection as per the waste removal schedule.